 “Jeb,” asked Steve, “do you ever pray?”

 “Pray?” thought Jeb.
 “Nope.
-I don’t pray, and I don’t carry a rabbit’s foot.
+I don’t pray, and I don’t carry a rabbit’s foot either.
 Neither one works.”

 Do you remember the prayer of Noah?
 God spoke to him and told him that He would destroy the world with a flood.
 During their conversation, God advised him to build an ark that would save him and his family.
 He listened to God, and when the flood came, they were saved.